Computing exact $D$-optimal designs by mixed integer second-order cone programming: Introduction

-For some special linear constraints, the approximate $D-$optimal design problem can be solved by modifications of the vertex-direction algorithms and the multiplicative algorithms (see e.g.~\cite{CF95} and~\cite{MTL07}), but the convergence of these methods is usually slow.
-Recently, modern mathematical programming algorithms~\cite{VBW98,FL00,HJ08,Sagnol09SOCP,FTH12,LP12,Pap12,Sagnol2013LAA} have been gaining in popularity.
-The idea is to reformulate the optimal design problem under a canonical form that specialized solvers can handle, such as \emph{maxdet programs} (MAXDET), \emph{semidefinite programs} (SDP), or \emph{second order cone programs} (SOCP).
-The great advantage of these methods is that using a mathematical programming reformulation of the problem, modern software can be used to compute the approximate optimal designs, usually much more rapidly than the classical vertex exchange or multiplicative algorithms.
-Nevertheless, inclusion of general linear constraints to the mathematical programming characterizations is not completely straightforward.
-For instance, in a recent paper~\cite{Sagnol09SOCP}, it has been proved that the $D-$optimal design problem can be solved by SOCP, but, as we show in Section~\ref{sec:former}, it is valid only for the classical approximate design problem, where $\vec{w}$ varies in the probability simplex $\mathcal{W}_\Delta$.
-In other words, the solution of the $D-$optimality SOCP of~\cite{Sagnol09SOCP}, where the constraint $\vec{w} \in \mathcal{W}_\Delta$ is replaced by $\vec{w} \in \mathcal{W}$ for some arbitrary set $\mathcal{W}$, does not necessarily coincide with the design maximizing $\Phi_D\big(M(\vec{w})\big)$ over $\mathcal{W}$.
+For some special linear constraints, the approximate $D$-optimal design problem can be solved by modifications of the vertex-direction and the multiplicative algorithms (see, e.g., \cite{CF95,MTL07,Har14}), but the convergence of these methods is usually slow.
+Recently, modern mathematical programming algorithms \cite{VBW98,FL00,HJ08,Sagnol09SOCP,FTH12,Pap12,LP13,Sagnol2013LAA} have been gaining in popularity.
+The idea is to reformulate the optimal design problem under a canonical form that specialized solvers can handle, such as \textit{maxdet programs} (MAXDET), \textit{semidefinite programs} (SDP) or \textit{second-order cone programs} (SOCP).

+Reformulating an optimal design problem as an SOCP or an SDP is useful in many regards.
+First, it allows one to use modern software to compute an optimal solution efficiently.
+Second, the available interior point methods are known to return an $\varepsilon$-optimal solution in polynomial time with respect to the size of the instance and $\log\frac{1}{\varepsilon}$ because a self-concordant barrier exists for these problems; cf. \cite{BV04}.
+Third, mathematical programming methods are general in the sense that they are not restricted to the use of \textit{special linear constraints}.
+Nevertheless, the inclusion of general linear constraints within mathematical programming characterizations is not completely straightforward.
+For instance, we show in Section~\ref{secformer} that the SOCP formulation of~\cite{Sagnol09SOCP} for the standard approximate $D$-optimal design problem (over $\mathcal{W}_\Delta$) does not yield a valid SOCP formulation of the constrained $D$-optimal design problem when the constraint $\vec{w} \in\mathcal{W}_\Delta$ is replaced by $\vec{w} \in\mathcal{W}$.